GaelGirodon/markdown-to-document/README.md

 mdtodoc doc.md -l "page" -t "github" -s "atom-one-light" --numbered-headings --code-copy --mermaid
 ```

-HTML headings are now automatically numbered, a button <kbd>Copy</kbd>
+HTML headings are now automatically numbered, a <kbd>Copy</kbd> button
-is added in each code block `<pre>` to copy the content and diagrams
+is added in each `<pre>` code block to copy the content, and diagrams
 are generated from `mermaid` code blocks (` ```mermaid `).

 **Embed all externally referenced resources**